NIKHILG15/Loan-Analysis-Power-BI-Report/README.md

 ## 📊 Overview

-Welcome to the **Bank Loan Financial Insights Dashboard**, a powerful, enterprise-grade analytics solution purpose-built for banks, lending institutions, and financial partners.
+Welcome to the **Bank Loan Financial Insights Dashboard**, a powerful, enterprise-grade analytics solution built for banks, lending institutions, and financial partners.
 This Power BI report offers a **360° view** into loan application trends, funding activity, repayment behavior, and credit risk evaluation.
-With dynamic KPIs, MoM performance trends, and region-specific insights, this tool empowers banks to make **data-driven lending decisions** and minimize default risk.
+With dynamic KPIs, Month-On-Month performance trends, and region-specific insights, this tool empowers banks to make **data-driven lending decisions** and minimize default risk.

 ---